Requesting Class Permits

 If a section you want to register for carries the note "Restricted" or "Permit Required," you must receive an electronic permit before you can register for the course.

 For almost all subjects, this means you must request a permit from the academic department offering the subject.
 However, there are some exceptions.
-Click on the appropriate Contact Info link (in the right-hand column or bottom of this page) to determine which office you should contact for a permit.
+Click on the appropriate Contact Info link at the bottom of this page to determine which office you should contact for a permit.

 If the department/unit agrees to allow you to register for the course, it will issue an electronic "permit" in the University's registration system.
 Until it issues this permit, the system will not allow you to register for the class.